3dcitydb/3dcitydb-docs/source/impexp/preferences/manage-crs.rst

 .. note::
   The internal CRS cannot be edited in this dialog.
-If you want to change the internal CRS, then follow the steps in :numref:`change-crs`.
+If you want to change the internal CRS, then follow the steps in :numref:`impexp-db-change-crs`.

 A new user-defined CRS can be added to this list after clicking the *New* button.
 Please provide the database-specific SRID in the